Using Avamys Nasal Spray for Hay Fever: Fluticasone Furoate Guide

 | Children aged 6–11 | 1 spray per nostril once daily (55mcg total) | Adjust with prescriber guidance |

-Prime the spray if new: Before first use, or if not used for 30+ days, prime by releasing 6 test sprays away from your face.
+Before first use, or if not used for 30+ days, prime by releasing 6 test sprays away from your face.

-Blow your nose gently: Clear nasal passages before application.
+Clear nasal passages before application.

-Tilt head slightly forward: Do not tilt back — the spray should target the nasal mucosa, not the throat.
+Do not tilt back — the spray should target the nasal mucosa, not the throat.

-Spray and breathe in gently: Press the canister down and breathe in gently through the nostril simultaneously.
+Press the canister down and breathe in gently through the nostril simultaneously.

-Breathe out through your mouth: Breathe out through your mouth after spraying.
+Breathe out through your mouth

 Timing matters: For best results, start using Avamys 2–4 days before hay fever season begins or before expected allergen exposure.
-Using it only reactively during severe symptoms reduces its effectiveness.
-Regular use throughout the season maintains consistent anti-inflammatory protection.
+Using it only during severe symptoms reduces its effectiveness.
+Regular daily use throughout the season maintains consistent anti-inflammatory protection.

 How Long Does Avamys Take to Work?